leap-ai/toonify-ios/README.md

 # Toonify Mobile App

-A React Native mobile application that transforms images into animated videos using AI technology.
+A React Native mobile application that transforms images into cartoons using AI technology.
 Built with Expo and React Native.

 ## Features

-- **Image to Video Conversion**: Upload images and convert them into animated videos
+- **Image to Video Conversion**: Upload images and convert them into cartoons.
 - **User Authentication**:
   - Email/Password login
   - Google Sign-In